Marsden suburb profile

 Marsden rental market trends

-The rental market in Marsden has experienced moderate growth, with house rents increasing 8.7% over the past year to $560 per week, while unit rents have risen 4.2% to $500 per week.
-With its affordable rental options and ongoing development, Marsden continues to attract both renters and investors seeking value in a growing suburban area.
+The rental market in Marsden has experienced moderate growth, with house rents increasing by 6.7% over the past year to $560 per week, while unit rents have seen a smaller rise of 2.2% to $460 per week.
+This steady growth reflects Marsden's appeal as a suburban area with potential for both renters and investors seeking affordable options in the Queensland market.

 Suburbs near Marsden